-If you circulate a nomination petition and obtain the required number of qualified signatures (as verified by the Town Clerk) and file theacceptance of nomination for Mayor or the acceptance of nomination for Councilmember with the Town Clerk on or before Monday, Aug.
-29, 2016, your name will be placed on the Nov.
-8, 2016, ballot for the position of Mayor or Councilmember.
+Individuals who circulate a nomination petition and obtain the required number of qualified signatures (as verified by the Town Clerk) and file the acceptance of Councilmember with the Town Clerk on or before Monday, Feb.
+8, will be included on the April 20 ballot.

-The Town will hold a candidate orientation meeting at the Parker Town Hall on Wednesday, Sept.
-7, 2016, at 6 p.m.
-The purpose of this meeting is to determine the order in which candidate names will be placed on the ballot and to provide you with information related to campaign contributions, the Fair Campaign Practices Act, Code of Ethics, Disclosure Statements and Election Signs, as well as many important dates and deadlines.
+The Town will hold a candidate orientation meeting at Parker Town Hall on Wednesday, Feb.
+17 at 6 p.m. to determine the order in which candidate names will be placed on the ballot and to provide information related to campaign contributions, the Fair Campaign Practices Act, Code of Ethics, Disclosure Statements and Election Signs, as well as many important dates and deadlines.